juniorcaesar/OC-A315-56-327T/README.md

 Not Working:
 * Wi-Fi & Bluetooth (RTL8821CE is not supported on macOS)
+* HDMI (doesn't work on Ice Lake GPU's, they only support DP)

 >This is the RELEASE version of OpenCore so you may want to change it to the DEBUG version for troubleshooting.